About This Website

 The reason is fairly simple ... we love hummingbirds, and are still learning about them at this "advanced" age.
 This website helps organize our knowledge and focuses us on learning even more.

 We've learned more about hummingbirds in the past five years than we did in the previous 60 years!
-And we're learning along with our granddaughters, who also share our love of nature and the marvelous mysteries and lore of the hummingbird.
+And we're learning along with our daughter and granddaughters, who also share our love of nature and the marvelous mysteries and lore of the hummingbird.

 We continue to learn, and to photograph, and present our knowledge on this website in a quick, understandable, and easy-to-read format, with links to more detailed hummingbird resources for those readers who require more in-depth information and species identification tips.